DragonHamster/5104-Shop/shop-supplies/README.txt

-Contains information about things needed to maintain adn sustain the shop
+Contains information about things needed to maintain and sustain the shop